 Eligibility & Requirements

 • PhD or other terminal degree (such as MFA, JD or MD) required.

-• This award is open to scholars at all levels including early career.
+• This award is open to scholars with at least three years of university teaching experience.

 • Candidates living, working or studying in Mexico are not eligible to apply.